-If you have small children and are looking for things to do in Melbourne with toddlers, head down to Wonderland Junior.
+If you have small children and are looking for things to do in Melbourne with toddlers, head down to Wonderland Junior the ideal location for some Melbourne fun for kids.
 Wonderland Junior is located in Harbour Town right next to the Melbourne Star Observation Wheel and is a small fun park perfect for the younger children.
 Rides include Dodgem Cars, Carousel, Mini Swing Ride, Rockin’ tug, Circus train, Tea Cups and more.

 Wonderland is open on weekends, school holidays and public holidays.
 You will need either an unlimited ride wrist band or tokens to to enjoy the rides.
 An unlimited ride pass is $29.50 whilst a 10 pack of tokens is $25 (each ride takes 2 – 3 tokens).